October 17, 2010

 Vitamin D: Nutrient, Not A DrugVitamin D: Role in Preventing Cancer

 Vitamin D: Pregnancy and Lactation – Preventing Complications, Growing Healthy Babies

 - Our favorite ‘just outside the mainstream’ doctor – Joseph Mercola – has a great Vitamin D resource center on his website.
 He keep it all fresh and is always on the lookout for the new evidence:

-Keep that 25 (OH) Vitamin D level above 60.
+Keep that 25 (OH) Vitamin D level above 40ng/ml.
 You can thank me later.